 Common Configuration Mistakes That Reduce Effectiveness

 Several configuration errors commonly reduce Fail2Ban's effectiveness or cause unexpected blocking of legitimate users.
+Avoiding these mistakes helps you get the most from the tool.

 - Setting maxretry too low: Legitimate users on unstable network connections may trigger multiple connection attempts, especially when an SSH client retries automatically.
 Setting